-In 1987 Pelikan issued the M800, a line of pens that if often referred to as their entry into the luxury pen line.
-The first pen was in the traditional green strip colour, followed by The M800 pen in black.
-Then, for a limited time, the Tortiseshell Brown M800.
-This was was re-issued in 2013, again as a limited run.
-Produced in limited numbers, but once completed, no more pens will be produced.
-To match the beautiful shades of brown, tan and orange, the pen is produced in a dark brown resin.
-From a distance it make look black, but when light falls on the pen, the rich brown colour is very evident.
-The pen is appropriately trimmed in 24 kt gold plate.
+The pen is stunning.
+To match the beautiful shades of brown, tan and orange, the pen is produced with a cap in very dark brown resin.
+From a distance it make look black, but when light falls on the pen, the rich brown colour is evident.
+The pen is trimmed in 24 kt gold plate.

-The limited number M800 Tortoiseshell is available in Fine, Medium and Broad nib style.
-I ordered mine with a broad nib and it is a very smooth writing pen.
-In addition to the fountain pen, Pelikan will be producing a Roller ball and Ball point pen, again in limited numbers.
+The limited number M800 Tortoiseshell was available in Fine, Medium and Broad nib widths.
+I ordered mine with a broad nib and found the pen to bwe a very smooth writer.

 I love the pen, it has all the feel in terms of size and quality of the M800 line.
 The packaging of the pen, given its price and restricted production, feels inappropriate.
 The pen comes in a standard cardboard gift box.
-The lid lifts off, and the only thing special is that the pen is in a white leather case.
-The white leather pouch is very nice.
+The lid lifts off, and the only thing special is that the pen is in a white leather case although I just add, the white leather pouch is very nice.

 Pelilkan, on their website notes that the Edelstein Ink of the Year (2013) will be Amber and I have to ask the obvious question... why did they not coordinate production of the ink so that a bottle of ink was included with the pen?

-So on my September 2016 visit to Novelli Pen in Rome, I went through my normal ritual of looking at the various pens, Marco carrying a try to put the pens of interst, and then to return to the counter and try out the various pens, and try to narrow down my selection.
-This year I had pick too many that I just "must have".
-When I indicated that perhaps I would select the M800 Burnt Orange on my visit next year (there is good advance planning), Marco indicated he only had two left and the pens were no longer available - this was one of the Special Editions with a defined production run.
-So that moved this pen to the top of the list!
+In 2015 Pelikan issued the M800 Burnt Orange Special Edition.
+On my September 2016 visit to Novelli Pen in Rome, I went through my normal ritual of looking at the various pens, Marco carrying a try to put the pens of interst, and then we both return to the counter and I try out the various pens and go through a very painful process to narrow my selection.
+I bought the M800 Burnt Orange and to do day enjoy the warm burnt orange colour of the body.

-The Renaissance is made with the standard M800 body and cap.
+The Renaissance Brown Special Edition was issued in 2017 is made with the standard M800 body and cap.
 The acrylic body and cap (same material used on both) is a beautiful blend of rich browns with large flecks of pearl that catch the light as you hold the pen.
 This is where the pen gets it name.
-Pelikan says the nuances of light and shadow in the acrylic are a typical characteristics of Renaissance painting.
+Pelikan says the nuances of light and shadow in the acrylic are typical characteristics of Renaissance paintings.
 The pen pays homage to the masterpieces painted by the period's greatest artists.

 The rings and clip of the pen decorated with 24 carat gold/There is gold plate trim at the base of the nib section and beneath the section with the piston turn knob.
 This all nicely sets off the beautiful resin used in the cap and the body.
 The resin is semi translucent and when you hold the pen up to the light you can see part-way into the body.